https://www.deakin.edu.au/__data/assets/image/0010/556147/40182_master-of-construction-management-professional_hero.jpg

 Course overview

-This course is also suited to those with undergraduate qualifications in non-related disciplines who have demonstrable professional experience in construction, through public or private enterprises.
-This degree provides you with an opportunity to formalise your entry into the construction management profession.
+This course is also for those with undergraduate qualifications in non-related disciplines who have proven professional experience in construction, whether through public or private enterprises.
+It is your chance to formalise your entry into the construction management industry and take your career to the next level.
+Elevate your understanding of construction management through developing specialised skills in the theoretical, evaluative, and research frameworks that underpin the profession.

 Read More